 Wonderful weather in summer and mild winters, Porto offers a variety of exploring, relaxing, (and drinking) activities no matter the season.
-Other than the typical things to do in city like visiting Lello bookshop, the cathedral, and the Ribeira, your trip to Porto might coincide with one of the many festivals the city has to offer!
+Other than the typical things to do in city like visiting the famous Stock Exchange Palace, your trip to Porto might coincide with one of the many festivals the city has to offer!
 Not only are festivals fun, but they are often located in the city’s most relaxing and beautiful parks.

 It’s a great way to get around and see the city while also enjoying food, wine and music.
 We’ve chosen a few of the best festivals in Porto to share with you!